jkillingsworth/jkillingsworth.com/_posts/2022-03-15-understanding-the-discrete-fourier-transform.md

 {% chart fig-52-example-3-time-xs-2.svg %}
 {% chart fig-53-example-3-time-xs-3.svg %}

 Adding these three waveforms together gives us a function that reproduces our original input.
 The beauty of the discrete Fourier transform is that it allows us to decompose a function into discrete sinusoidal components.
 This can be useful if you want to amplify the values on some frequency ranges while attenuating the values on others.
-Adjustments can be made on the frequency domain that might otherwise be difficult or impossible to do on the time domain.
+Adjustments can be made on the frequency domain that might otherwise be difficult or impossible to do in the time domain.

 ## Example 4